f5devcentral/ForcesFor/docs/class1/exercise3.rst

 Goal of the exercise now is to create, modify and understand the concept of a declarative security policy in a way which narrow down to be OWASP Top 10 - 2021 compliant.

-This article describes an example of a minimal declarative WAF policy that is OWASP Top 10 compliant.
+The DevCentral article " OWASP Top 10 - 2021 Dev Central Article - Part 2" describes an example of a minimal declarative WAF policy that is OWASP Top 10 compliant.
 Note that there are policy elements that are customized for the application being protected, in this case a demo application named Arcadia Finance, so they will need to be adapted for each application.

-The policy was configured following the pattern described in K45215395: Securing against the OWASP Top 10 for 2021 guide and its conformance with OWASP Top 10 is being verified by consulting the OWASP Compliance Dashboard bundled with F5's Advanced WAF.
+You achieve the state of being OWASP TOP 10 compliant, without touching BIGIP GUI.

+.. note:: Change your policy accordingly the steps in article, use GitLab pipelines and by this make the policy more OWASP 2021 Top10 compliant.

+**First of all deploy a security policy by running the CICD pipeline.**

+As you can see from the OWASP Compliance Dashboard screenshot in BIG-IP, this policy is far from being OWASP-compliant, but we will use it as a starting point to build a fully compliant configuration.
+With the help of the "OWASP Top 10 - 2021 Dev Central Article - Part 2" t we will go through each vulnerability class and show an example of declarative WAF policy configuration that would mitigate that respective vulnerability.

 |intro011|

 As usual, there are multiple ways to achieve a goal: